MORE ARTICLES YOU'LL LOVE

 My daughter called an ambulance but they would not take me to hospital as they said it was as tummy bug, they, didn’t want to infect the hospital even though I had hit my head when I fainted due to the pain.
 My family worry about me when I am ill.
 Just remember about cross contamination, I don’t go into bakeries as gluten is in the air and will upset you or coffee shops as caffeine is the same.
 So just be careful and don’t buy anything that says might contain gluten because it will.
 Look after yourself out there and take care.

-• I accidentally had gluten yesterday.
+I accidentally had gluten yesterday.
 Today I had a very important meeting at 10am.
 I couldn’t think.
 I didn’t know how to get into the email to get the link.
 I lost all ability to function and ran out of my house leaving the husband in shock.
 Obviously the meeting was cancelled.
 It is now 6pm and I have not eaten all day.
 I’m depressed and suicidal.
 This should be over by tomorrow.
 I have another important meeting in the afternoon.
 Gluten and GMOs have ruined my life.
 I’m 71 now.

-9. I had some of these issues, but they all turned out to be thyroid related and cleared up once I got on the right dose of thyroid medication.
+I had some of these issues, but they all turned out to be thyroid related and cleared up once I got on the right dose of thyroid medication.

-11. Thanks for sharing all of this exciting news on gluten and its effects on the body.
+Thanks for sharing all of this exciting news on gluten and its effects on the body.
 I have now decided to go all in on a gluten free diet.
 I share all of the same symptoms your above readers have mentioned.
 I’m sick of (pills) medication.

-• blank Michael E Schabow says
+1. blank Michael E Schabow says:

 I just now read this.
 I have most all the symptoms and plan on beginning a gluten-free diet at once.
 I certainly would have appreciated my doctors to tell me this 40 years ago.

-12. blank Branka Hadziselimovich says
+12. blank Branka Hadziselimovich says:

 Hi ,l have a granson 9year old in my care which has been diagnosed gluten sensitive by naturopath ( not Drs or numerous pediatricians ) they never connected his constant toilet visits ,fatigue, skin ich ,fatigue ,mouth ulcers esp his face ticks ,brain fog and most of all his face ticks and neck and shoulders spasam in last two years .I took him of gluten with lots of minerals and vitamins and heather options .Manly all this has mostly resolved except mouth ulcers he gets them quite often ,his weight is very thinner ,like he has not grown a lot and plus he has developed very severe anxiety and panic attacks .
 Our treating dr was very upset with me for taking him to naturopath and putting him on gluten free diet and myself as l had very similar symptoms lBS ,that l asked her to send me to childrens hosp to have all 5his tests as he was of gluten as he was of gluten , with a promise l will put him back on gluten after tests (AND GET THIS HE IS IgG deficient ) l went bechk to her after results she brushed this off as l was told mush earlier that this was all in my head and send me to sociological help .
 This is so wrong by drs the way they treat most of us l need to know what more test l should do for him please .
 I hope l xan get more testing as they suggested pediatrician to put him on sacotic drugs in which l was shocked and most definitely refused for his panic attacks anxiety .
 Thanks a lot

-• A lysine supplement is safe and usually works in 24 hours to heal my mouth ulcers.
+1. A lysine supplement is safe and usually works in 24 hours to heal my mouth ulcers.

-• I’ve found that canker sores in my children are usually caused by either a non-organic potato product or high fructose corn syrup.
+2. I’ve found that canker sores in my children are usually caused by either a non-organic potato product or high fructose corn syrup.
 You might want to try getting him on an organic diet.
 Gluten-free breads with potato flour (in my experience potato starch is not an issue) might be the culprit if you are feeding non-organic gluten free products.
 It sounds like you are doing a wonderful job caring for your grandson by not giving up in your search for answers.

 13. Your article was very insightful, I was diagnosed with celiac’s 4 years ago, and could tell a difference almost immediately, would love to know how long I really had it and just brushed it off as IBS 🙁 My question is, I still have joint pain, exhaustion, weight gain and a few of the other things in your article………..yes I’m 55 and still going through menopause (hopefully on the tail end) so unsure if it’s that or can you still have the issues that go along with celiac’s even if you maintain a gluten free diet?

-• Coeliac’s are born with Coeliac disease, it can go Ito remission for a while but it will return.
+1. Coeliac’s are born with Coeliac disease, it can go Ito remission for a while but it will return.
 Coeliac disease runs in families.
 Not all siblings will be affected, my cousin on my dads side of the family also has coeliac.
 I was a sickly, thin child, gut problems, tired all the time, mouth ulcers and problems with my teeth, my periods did not happen until I was 16 yrs of age.
 I was eventually diagnosed with coeliac condition at the age of 37 yrs via a gastroscope & biopsy.
 I avidly avoided food with gluten, barley ,oat ,wheat and rye, and within two weeks I felt and looked so much better.
 I never cheat and eat what used to be my favourite cakes, etc, I do miss ‘normal bread’, the best ever gluten free bread I tasted as normal’ bread was from a company called Mrs Crimbles’ in the UK, which is where I live, unfortunately they didn’t get the supermarkets ear :(.
 I can count on one hand how many I have inadvertently eaten gluten, when this happenes within half an hour to an hour, I feel dizzy and feel nauseous, I sit outside with a pint of water, a blanket around me and just vomit into a bucket for hours until the gluten has gone from my system, sorry to say this but coeliac & hypothyroidism does go hand in hand, my under active thyroid began In my late 50’s, so you’ll also probably be diagnosed with hypothyroidism/hashimoto’s syndrome too.
 Levothyroxine will be prescribed to top up your thyroid levels.
 Both conditions are with you for the rest of your life.
 Both can be controlled, but there are so many different physical problems to endure.
 Sorry if my post has scared you but it’s better to know these things and tackle them head on.
 My daughter has not had symptoms of coeliac but she has just been diagnosed with hypothyroidism/hashimoto’s syndrome, no doubt her doctor will also test her for coeliac disease in the coming weeks.
 Eliminate gluten and you’ll feel great within weeks, but only after your gastroenterologist has given you a gastroscope & biopsy.

-14. This is a great article and so true.
+This is a great article and so true.
 I had extreme fatigue, weird rashes, significant joint pain and major stomach issues.
 I still ran marathons despite all of these issues but when I collapsed after running a half marathon I knew it was time to figure out what was going on.
 The extreme fatigue was debilitating at times.
 I went for a physical and blood screen.
 My blood showed NO iron and my thyroid had concerning numbers.
 We fixed the iron with daily iron pills I still take 6 years later.
 After my doctor wanted to know the cause of the iron deficiency, my gluten allergy was diagnosed with a colonoscopy and endoscopy.
 And finally they found my hypothyroidism once I became gluten free and managed my iron.
 It took less than 2 weeks to feel like a different person.
 I can get a good night sleep and feel I like I actually slept.
 The fatigue is significantly less and my marathon running which I love is enjoyable again.
 Thank you for this article and all links.
 They are very helpful.

 15. After reading “Wheat Belly”, I decided to see if gluten was the culprit for a myriad of health issues I was experiencing.
 Bingo!
 I’ve been gluten-free for almost 10 years.
 For the first few years I ate a little gluten and told people I was about 80% gluten free…which is like being a little bit pregnant.
 I finally went total gf about 8 years ago…and I have never looked back.
 My life improved 100%.
 Unfortunately, I’ve gotten accidentally “glutened” a few times which causes me to feel pretty bad.
 I never made the connection until I started reading and gathering more information about the effects of gluten on the body… I just thought it was IBS, food poisoning or gastrointestinal bug.
 Now I know.
 Knowledge is power!
 Thank God for all who have shared their experiences through their posts!!!